-Whether you eat them fried, char-grilled or on the half shell, after you dine on some delicious oysters, the shells at these participating restaurants are collected and returned to the coast, where they help restore coastal reefs, create fish habitats, and stabilize the coastline.
-You can find the full list here.
+Whether you eat them fried, char-grilled, or on the half shell, after you dine on some delicious oysters, the shells at these participating restaurants are collected and returned to the coast, where they help restore coastal reefs, create fish habitats, and stabilize the coastline.
+Find the full list of participating restaurants here.

-An impactful result of the Urban Water Plan was New Orleans’ Comprehensive Zoning Ordinance, adopted in 2015, that requires any project with a footprint of over 5,000 SF to capture, filter, infiltrate or store the first 1.25” of stormwater.
+An impactful result of the Urban Water Plan was New Orleans’ Comprehensive Zoning Ordinance, adopted in 2015, which requires any project with a footprint of over 5,000 SF to capture, filter, infiltrate, or store the first 1.25” of stormwater.

-Visit the Sazerac House, where this element of construction is easily seen and enthusiastically promoted.
-With all types of building in New Orleans being constructed and renovated, look around to see the ways that water is incorporated.
+Visit Sazerac House, where this element of construction is easily seen and enthusiastically promoted.
+With all types of buildings in New Orleans being constructed and renovated, look around to see the ways that water is incorporated.
 You’ll notice more bioswales and water cisterns that are helping to capture much of the rain that keeps our region full of lush plant life.
-You can also visit the multiple green infrastructure projects currently underway throughout the city: https://www.nola.gov/resilience/projects/.
+You can also visit the multiple green infrastructure projects currently underway throughout the city here.

 For many years, New Orleans has been a hub of volunteer activity.
 A wide variety of local non-profits are always looking for some hands-on support and are happy to bring visitors in for a day or two of work.
-Our Voluntourism page can connect you with a variety of opportunities to give back.
+Our Corporate Social Responsibility page can connect you with a variety of opportunities to give back.